RezaRahemtola/Haks2023/README.md

 # Stake & Share

-Stake & Share is a platform allowing people to make automatic donations to their favorite associations and charity organisations, without having to spend money.
+Stake & Share is a platform allowing people to make automatic donations to their favorite charities and NGOs, without having to spend money.

-The project is based on the *Tezos* blockchain, allowing donators to use a process named staking to delegate their tokens to a baker, who will generate an income from it.
-This income will then be redistributed to the associations chosen by the donator, allowing them to receive donations without the donator having to spend money.

 ## How does it work?

+The project is based on [the *Tezos* blockchain](https://tezos.com/), allowing donators to use a process named staking to delegate their tokens to a baker that will generate an income from it.
+This income will then be redistributed to the charities chosen by the donator, allowing them to receive donations without the donator having to spend money.

-Stake & Share allows associations to create a profile on the platform, which will then be displayed to donators who can delegate Tezos tokens to them, generating an income for the association.
+Stake & Share allows charities to create a profile on the platform, which will then be displayed to donators who can delegate XTZ tokens to them to generate an income.

 The tokens delegated by the donators are not given to the association, and can be withdrawn **at any time**.
 The association will receive rewards based on the amount of tokens delegated to them, and how much time they are delegated.

 ## Getting Started

-As a user of Stake & Share, the application can be accessed through this [MVP](lien vercel ici) link.
+As a user of Stake & Share, the application can be accessed through this [deployed MVP](https://stakeandshare.vercel.app/), which is using [this smart contract](https://better-call.dev/ghostnet/KT1X6hsvENH3ZfYuVoV8YSjsMjq7zALZoeCZ/operations)

 If you want to run the project locally, please follow the instructions below.